-Tara Hellewell (Director-at-large, Central Alberta Humane Society)
+Tara Hellewell (Member Director, Central Alberta Humane Society)

 Tara was appointed to the role of Executive Director for the Central Alberta Humane Society (CAHS), formerly the Red Deer & District SPCA, in August 2011.
 This position saw her come full circle after a volunteer position on the Central Alberta Humane Society Board of Directors in 2001 led to a subsequent career in Fund Development.
 Tara could see that her sales and marketing background combined with her outspoken passion would be a benefit to the charitable sector and would offer her a very rewarding career choice.
 For more than 14 years, Tara has contributed to the fundraising success of three charities in her community.
 Tara continues to provide focused leadership to the CAHS as it grows into its new $4 million, 12,000 square foot facility, completed in 2010.
 An aggressive strategy to enhance the profile of the shelter, along with the introduction of community outreach programs – such as the K9 Companion Pet Therapy Program, which supports volunteer therapeutic visits to hospitals, long-term care homes and seniors' homes – have truly established a new connection to the community.
 This type of people-focused programming has opened opportunities for increased funding and given the CAHS an enviable reputation as a leader in both human and animal services.
 Tara hopes that her support of Humane Canada™ at a board level will help to bring the voice of Albertans to the table and equally bring awareness of important issues to the communities in that province – in particular, the issues of farm animal and companion animal welfare.
 Tara lives in Sylvan Lake, Alberta with Jaret and her two dogs, Harlee and Bandit.
 She enjoys spending any spare time constructing their off-grid log cabin on the shores of Kootenay Lake outside of Nelson, BC, where they can enjoy the freedom of nature and the wildlife that frequently visit the property.

-Adrienne McBride (Director-at-large, Guelph Humane Society)
+Adrienne McBride (Member Director, Guelph Humane Society)

 Adrienne McBride is the Executive Director of the Guelph Humane Society (GHS).
 She is a lawyer whose passion for animals led her to a career path in animal sheltering and advocacy.
 She brings more than 10 years of experience in animal welfare to the role, as well as a keen understanding of the not-for-profit sector and community partnerships.
 Adrienne joined the GHS during a transitioning phase – a time when employee morale was low and shelter productivity was down.
 Her can-do attitude and unique approach to motivating her team has been crucial to the GHS’ continued success – building a better, brighter future for both the staff and the animals in their community.
 Adrienne thoroughly enjoys animal advocacy and believes strongly that we can create policies and partnerships that benefit both animals and people alike.
 Adrienne completed an Honours degree in Media Studies and a diploma in Journalism through the University of Guelph-Humber, graduating with distinction.
 She earned her law degree (LL.B.) at the University of Ottawa in 2010.
 While studying law, she held internships with the Ontario Racing Commission and Humane Canada™ and was called to the Bar in Ontario in 2011.
 Prior to joining the Guelph Humane Society, Adrienne worked for Smith Valeriote Law Firm in Guelph.
 Originally from Toronto, she, along with her husband, their 2 children, 2 dogs and 2 cats, now call Fergus, Ontario home.